code0wl/inherito/README.md

 Ensure that you have gulp-cli installed globally by

 	$ sudo npm i gulp-cli -g

+Once that is done, just install like any other project using node & npm

 	$ npm i
 	$ gulp serve

+###In development
+- Compose and merge objects together
+- Inherit default states